SPOL1322 - Public Policy Analysis

 Planned learning activities and teaching methods :

 The lecture is taught jointly or alternately by the two professors in charge of the course.
-The presentation of the different approaches and dimensions of public action is illustrated by case studies, especially in the field of political sciences.
+The presentation of the different approaches and dimensions of public action is illustrated by case studies, especially in the fields of social and environmental policies.

 Assessment methods and criteria :

-The final assessment is based on a two hour written examination.
-This examination includes some questions of theoretical and conceptual knowledge as well as a question relating to the analysis of a real situation out of the news.
+The final assessment is based on a two hour and a half written examination.
+This examination includes questions of theoretical and conceptual knowledge, analyses of real situations related to current events and questions on the compulsory readings.

 Recommended or required reading :

-A selective bibliography will be handed out to the students.
-The main reference books are:
+A specific bibliography is handed out to the students, including compulsory readings.
+The main reference books, to complement the course are:

 - CANTELLI Fabrizio et GENARD Jean-Louis, Action publique et subjectivité, L.G.D.J., Paris, 2007